Heavy-Tailed Linear Bandits: Huber Regression with One-Pass Update

 \section{Related Work}

 \parag{Heavy-Tailed Bandits.}~~~The multi-armed bandits (MAB) problem with heavy-tailed rewards, characterized by finite $(1+\epsilon)$-moment, was first studied by~\citet{TIT'13:hvtmab}.
 They introduced two widely used robust estimation and regression methods from statistics into the heavy-tailed bandits setting: truncation and median-of-means (MOM).~\citet{ICML'16:hvtlb} extended these methods to heavy-tailed linear bandits (HvtLB) and proposed two algorithms: the truncation-based CRT algorithm and the MOM-based MoM algorithm, achieving $\Ot\big(dT^{\frac{2+\epsilon}{2(1+\epsilon)}}\big)$ and $\Ot\big(dT^{\frac{1+2\epsilon}{1+3\epsilon}}\big)$ regret bounds, respectively.
 Later,~\citet{NeurIPS'18:hvtlb} established an $\Omega\big(d T^{\frac{1}{1+\epsilon}}\big)$ lower bound for HvtLB and introduced the truncation-based TOFU algorithm and the MOM-based MENU algorithm, both achieving an $\Ot\big(d T^{\frac{1}{1+\epsilon}}\big)$ regret bound.
 For HvtLB with finite arm set,~\citet{IJCAI'20:xueb-hvtlb} established an $\Omega\big(d^{\frac{\epsilon}{1+\epsilon}}T^{\frac{1}{1+\epsilon}}\big)$ lower bound, and proposed the truncation-based BTC algorithm and MOM-based BMM algorithm, both of which achieve an $\Ot\big(\sqrt{d} T^{\frac{1}{1+\epsilon}}\big)$ regret bound, reducing the dependence on the dimension $d$ under the finite arm set setting.
-To the best of our knowledge, the two works~\citep{UAI'23:hvt-lb,arXiv'23:hvt-lb} first introduce Huber loss to linear bandits.
+To the best of our knowledge, the two works~\citep{UAI'23:hvt-lb,TMLR'24:hvt-lb} first introduce Huber loss to linear bandits.
 Specifically,~\citet{UAI'23:hvt-lb} studied the heavy-tailed linear contextual bandits (HvtLCB) with fixed and finite arm set, where the context $X_t$ at each round is independently and identically distributed from a fixed distribution.
-They proposed the Huber-Bandit algorithm based on Huber regression, achieving an $\Ot\big(\sqrt{d} T^{\frac{1}{1+\epsilon}}\big)$ regret bound.
-On the other hand,~\citet{arXiv'23:hvt-lb} were the first to apply adaptive Huber regression technique~\citep{ASA'20:ada-huber-regression} to SLB, focusing on noise with finite variance (namely, HvtLB with $\epsilon = 1$).
+They proposed the Huber-Bandit algorithm based on Huber regression, achieving an $\Ot\big(\sqrt{d} T^{\frac{1}{1+\epsilon}}\big)$ regret bound, On the other hand,~\citet{TMLR'24:hvt-lb} were the first to apply adaptive Huber regression technique~\citep{ASA'20:ada-huber-regression} to SLB, focusing on noise with finite variance (namely, HvtLB with $\epsilon = 1$).